ThuyNT13/my_dotfiles/README.md

 Because I hate having to remember how to reset all this when my computer crashes.
+Also created a [Wiki](https://github.com/ThuyNT13/my_dotfiles/wiki) so that I can dump more of my brain into retrievable repositories.

 Need to explore how bash works better (like when to use *.bashrc* and when to use *.bash_profile*) in order to create more custom code but this will do for now.